ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/template-api.md

 There are some methods available for `ScTemplate` class:

-* `triple` - method that adds triple sc-construction into sc-template.
+* `Triple` - method that adds triple sc-construction into sc-template.
 There are some examples of using this function to produce simple sc-templates:

 <table>